2019ChenGong/DPImageBench/README.md

 Availabe `dataset_name` is [`mnist`].

-So far, I only implement FID in our evaluation.
+So far, I have only implemented FID in our evaluation.